gildos2821/Lightning-Vaccinal-Book-by-G3N3S1S/README.md

 # ⚡ Lightning Vaccinal Book

-## 👥 Équipe G3N3S1S
+## 👥 G3N3S1S Team

 - **AGBALE Bellevie** – UI/UX Designer
-- **AGBOTON Ariane** – Développeur Backend – https://github.com/Dona-ima
+- **AGBOTON Ariane** – Backend Developper – https://github.com/Dona-ima
-- **AHOGNISSE Ariel** – Développeur Backend et mobile – https://github.com/arielcarmen
+- **AHOGNISSE Ariel** –  Backend et mobile developper – https://github.com/arielcarmen
-- **EDAYE DOKOUI Béni-Christ** – Développeur Frontend –
+- **EDAYE DOKOUI Béni-Christ** – Frontend develpper –
-- **HOUEDANOU Gildas** – Ingénieur Informatique
+- **HOUEDANOU Gildas** – Computer scientist –

 ---

-## 📄 Résumé Exécutif
+## 📄 Executive Summary

-**Lightning Vaccinal Book** est une application de carnet de vaccination numérique permettant aux patients de conserver leurs preuves de vaccination sur une plateforme sécurisée.
-Elle aide les centres de santé à certifier les vaccinations, et les contrôleurs à les vérifier rapidement à l’aide de QR codes.
+**Lightning Vaccinal Book** It is a digital vaccination record application that allows patients to store their vaccination proofs on a secure platform.
+It helps health centers certify vaccinations and enables inspectors to verify them quickly using QR codes.

-Notre solution lutte contre les faux carnets, facilite le suivi vaccinal, et renforce la sécurité sanitaire, notamment dans des contextes sensibles comme les déplacements ou les contrôles de santé.
+Our solution combats fake vaccination booklets, facilitates vaccination tracking, and strengthens health security — especially in sensitive contexts such as travel or health inspections.

 ---

-## ❗ Problématique Identifiée
+## ❗ Identified Problem

 ### 🔍 Le problème

-Dans de nombreux pays, les carnets de vaccination sont encore **physiques, fragiles et facilement falsifiables**.
-Cela nuit à la fiabilité des données, complique les contrôles, et représente un frein à la sécurité sanitaire (ex: COVID-19, fièvre jaune).
+In many countries, vaccination booklets are still **physical, fragile, and easily falsifiable**.
+This undermines data reliability, complicates verification processes, and poses a barrier to health security (e.g., COVID-19, yellow fever).

-> En Afrique de l’Ouest, **1 personne sur 3** ne peut pas présenter un carnet complet ou lisible.
+>In West Africa, 1 in 3 people is unable to present a complete or legible vaccination record.

-### 👥 Public cible
+### 👥 Target Audience

-Notre solution s’adresse à trois types d’utilisateurs :
+Our solution is designed for three types of users :
-- **Les patients** : pour conserver leurs certificats sans risque de perte ou de dégradation.
+- **Patients** : to store their certificates without the risk of loss or damage.
-- **Les centres de santé** : pour délivrer des preuves de vaccination **authentiques et infalsifiables**.
+- **Health centers** :to issue **authentic and tamper-proof** vaccination proofs.
-- **Les contrôleurs** (hôpitaux, frontières, écoles) : pour vérifier rapidement les certificats.
+- **Controllers** (hospitals, borders, schools): to quickly verify certificate.

-Les patients ont besoin d’un moyen fiable de conserver leur carnet de vaccination, sans risque de perte ou de dégradation.
-Les centres de santé, de leur côté, doivent pouvoir délivrer des preuves authentiques et infalsifiables des vaccinations administrées.
-Enfin, les contrôleurs (aux frontières, dans les écoles ou dans les hôpitaux) ont besoin d’un outil simple et rapide pour vérifier l’authenticité des carnets de vaccination.
+Patients need a reliable way to keep their vaccination records without risk of loss or damage.
+Health centers, on their part, must be able to issue authentic and tamper-proof proof of administered vaccinations.
+Finally, inspectors (at borders, schools, or hospitals) require a simple and fast tool to verify the authenticity of vaccination records.
-Aujourd’hui, la perte ou la dégradation des carnets vaccinaux est fréquente, notamment en Afrique de l’Ouest où environ une personne sur trois ne peut présenter un carnet complet ou en bon état.
-Ce manque de traçabilité entraîne des difficultés d’accès à certains services de santé, d’éducation ou de mobilité. À cela s’ajoute la prolifération de faux certificats, qui constitue une menace grave pour la sécurité sanitaire, surtout en période d’épidémies comme le COVID-19 ou la fièvre jaune.
+Today, the loss or deterioration of vaccination records is common, especially in West Africa, where approximately one in three people cannot present a complete or well-preserved booklet.
+This lack of traceability leads to difficulties accessing certain health, education, or mobility services.
+Additionally, the proliferation of fake certificates poses a serious threat to health security, particularly during epidemics such as COVID-19 or yellow fever.

-Il est donc essentiel de proposer une solution numérique, portable et sécurisée, qui permette à chaque individu de disposer d’un carnet vaccinal fiable et facilement vérifiable.
-C’est dans ce contexte que notre application apporte une réponse concrète, adaptée au terrain, en renforçant la confiance entre patients, centres et autorités.
+It is therefore essential to provide a digital, portable, and secure solution that allows every individual to have a reliable and easily verifiable vaccination record.
+It is in this context that our application offers a concrete response, adapted to local realities, by strengthening trust between patients, health centers, and authorities.

 ---